palladidrago/BitcoinClient/README.md

 * Coin
 - Add Filter by count in coinform

-* Trade
-- Add form checking for trade
-- Why can't change trade?

 * Add portfolio
 - Direct buy
 - Show prices + portfolio value
 - Fulfill past order

-Less important Todo:
-* Make messageboxes prettier
-* Change coin "Count" to "Supply"
-* Add general form checker function in helper function class
-* Check for bitcoin address correctness
-* Why does the update button add to the beginning of the listbox when inserting?(Admin Panel)
+- Filter on trade - Bigger
+- Add more data
+- Graph + report filter

 Done:
+* Trade - only for current client
+* Coin only for admin
+* Remove reports for client
 * Do the graph part
 * Find 7 graphs
 * Add pictures